AndersGiovanni/worker_vs_gpt/README.md

 ### Zero-shot Classification

-In `src/worker_vs_gpt/conf/config_prompt_classification.yaml` you find the configuration file with three variables to change:
+In `src/worker_vs_gpt/conf/config_prompt_classification.yaml` you find the configuration file with variables to change:

 ```yaml
 model: gpt-4 # can be gpt-3.5-turbo or gpt-4